 About 231,800 women will be diagnosed this year with breast cancer.
 A portion of them will end up having mastectomies.
 During most mastectomies, doctors remove the diseased tissue inside a breast, often taking the nipples and areolas in the process.
 Women who undergo breast reconstruction often get permanent coloring applied to where the nipples would be, but they have long complained that the flat, off-color results are unrealistic.

-Myers, 53, says surgeons have long overlooked the significance of this final step for women, many of whom view their reconstructed breasts as a reminder of pain and disease.
+Myers, 53, said surgeons have long overlooked the significance of this final step for women, many of whom view their reconstructed breasts as a reminder of pain and disease.

 Like Bohling, most women who have undergone mastectomies come to Myers hoping their meeting will be the last stop in a long, arduous journey battling breast cancer.